abbeycode/AppleScripts/readme.md

     property LibLoader : load script file ((path to scripts folder from user domain as text) & "Libraries:Library Loader.scpt") property StringsLib : LibLoader's loadScript("Libraries:Strings.applescript")

 The first line creates a reference to the library responsible for loading the other ones.
 That script has to be a compiled scripts (with the `.scpt` extension), whereas all other scripts are in the plaintext `.applescript` format.
 I've committed the `Library Loader` script in both formats, so the plain-text version can be searched and diff'ed, but the compiled version can be loaded as a property.
+Each library script contains a comment at the top of the file, which can be copied and pasted into a script that wishes to refer to it.

 Any scripts loaded with `Library Loader` can be compiled or plain-text, but plain-text ones must be encoded as UTF-8, since that's what it is expecting when decoding them.